 To make the pizza dough

-- Add the rest of the flour.
-With the speed still on low (setting nr.
-2 works well), kneed the dough for 8-10 minutes.
-The dough should be smooth and elastic.
-You can do this by hand, it may just take longer and you may need some extra dustings of flour to help with sticking
+- Knead the dough on medium speed for 8-10 minutes until the dough becomes smooth, elastic and pulls away from the sides of the bowl.
+You can do this by hand, it may just take longer and you may need some extra dustings of flour to help with sticking.

-- Tip the dough into a lightly oiled bowl, cover and leave in a warm, draught-free area for 1 hour until it's doubled in size
+- Place the dough in a warm, draft-free area to proof for 1 full hour until doubled in size.

-- After an hour, punch down the dough a few times whilst it's still in the bowl.
-This will cause it to deflate
+- After 1 hour, punch down the risen dough with your fist to deflate it while still in the bowl.

 Prepare the oven and baking tray

-- Turn the oven on to 245C/473F/gas mark 9 and place the baking tray you will be using on the middle shelf to heat up.
-It should be scorching hot by the time the oven's ready
+- Place the baking sheet you are using on the middle shelf to heat up.
+It will be scorching hot by the time the oven is ready, so keep oven gloves to hand.

 Make the tomato sauce